YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Click here to email us for details.

 Several months before the students disbanded for Christmas, Dr. Swindell posted something on the university's notice board.
 Matthew peered over the others to see what was written there.
 He recognised the professor's scrawl.
-Dr. Swindel was seeking a volunteer to assist him in his research for solving plastic waste.
-Matthew felt confident.
-He'd already done odd jobs for the professor; the professor's work for ‘The Natural World’, which he did outside term time.
+Dr. Swindel would pay someone to assist him in his research to solve plastic waste.
+Matthew felt confident about applying for it.
+He'd already done odd jobs for the professor who worked for ‘The Natural World’ outside term time.

 Passing the staff room, he overheard a discussion.
 He'd been singled out due to his unrivalled attention to detail.
 He smiled at this.
-His work for this society during the university holidays had paid off.
-At the beginning, he'd thought it stupid doing menial tasks like pressing the correct buttons on a keyboard, or spotting an unrecognisable image on the screen, but he'd been wrong about that.
-Luck was on his side.
-But what about his debt?
-The bank manager would be a difficult man to convince.
-Matthew grew weary thinking about it, and kept flicking his fringe.
-Mr. Carter's words kept echoing in his head like a persistant head-ache- 'You must pay us back soon.'
+His work for the professor during the university holidays had paid off.
+At the beginning, he'd thought it stupid doing menial tasks like pressing the correct buttons on a keyboard, or spotting an unrecognisable image on the screen, but he'd been wrong to question that.
+He believed luck was on his side.

 “It’s a catastrophe!” cried out the Professor putting hands to his balding grey head of hair.
 “It’s much worse than I thought.”